telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/how-to/editing/ajax-editing-with-enumration.md

 ---
-title: Do Ajax Editing with Enumeration
+title: Configure Ajax Editing with Enumeration
-page_title: Do Ajax Editing with Enumeration | Kendo UI Grid HtmlHelper
+page_title: Configure Ajax Editing with Enumeration | Kendo UI Grid HtmlHelper
 description: "Configure the Kendo UI Grid to use the enum type for both displaying and editing."
 slug: howto_doajaxeditingenumeration_gridaspnetmvc
 ---

-# Do Ajax Editing with Enumeration
+# Configure Ajax Editing with Enumeration

 To see the example on how to configure the Kendo UI Grid to use the `enum` type for both displaying and editing, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/ajax-editing-with-enumration).